nourhan1998-n/Submission-api-documentation/Important instructions.md

 4. **AmendDecoratorService** extends `AbstractCommandServiceDecorator`, which requires a `KybCategoryBehavior`.
 5. That **KybCategoryBehavior** is implemented by `KybAmendBehavior` (runtime logic).
 6. **AmendDecoratorService** also uses `BehaviorConstants` to standardize logic.

----

-### Why This Flow Exists
-This design ensures that developers can easily **extend the amend process** by:
-- Adding new logic in the **pre-execute** phase (before the original amend flow runs).
-- Adding new logic in the **post-execute** phase (after the original amend flow finishes).

-In short, the flow provides a **decorator + wrapper pattern** that lets you inject custom functionality around the existing amend process **without breaking the original core logic**.

 ```mermaid
 classDiagram